thirtythreeforty/dpfwebui/README.md

 * Linux / Mac / Windows
 * Just the powerful basics

-¹ May not work on some platform/DAW combinations like Ableton Live for macOS.
-More details [here](https://github.com/lucianoiam/hiphop/blob/master/doc/bugs.txt).
+¹ Format currently does not work on Ableton Live.
+More details [here](https://github.com/DISTRHO/DPF/issues/372).

 The following language combinations are possible: